shishir-insane/mq-poc/README.md

 # mq-poc
-A POC using Spring Boot and RabbitMQ
+A POC using Spring Boot and ActiveMQ